NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Legendary Rider.md

 **Prerequisites** Cavalier Dedication
 * * *
-You and your mount move like one being, effortlessly reading each other's signals.
+You and your mount move like one being, effortlessly reading each other's signals and synchronizing even in the thick of battle.
 Whenever you are riding your mount, you are [[Conditions/Quickened|Quickened]]; you can use the extra action only to command your mount using the [[Actions/Command an Animal|Command an Animal]] skill action.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*